bloovis/cover.mirror/README.md

 * Run `systemctl daemon-reload` to tell systemd about the new Cover service
 * Run `systemctl enable cover` to enable the Cover service
 * Run `systemctl start cover` to start the Cover service
+* Run `systemctl status cover` to verify that the Cover service is running

 ## Daily Restart